-This course will introduce you to the tools the best thinkers use and will exemplify the activities and practice you can use to emulate them.
-You will then have your destiny as a thinker in your own hands.
-The only thing that will determine whether you become a better and better thinker is your own willingness to practice.
-This course will introduce you to the tools of mind that will help you reason well through the problems and issues you face, whether in the classroom, in your personal life, or in your professional life.
-If you take these ideas seriously, and practice using them, you can take command of the thinking that will command your quality of life.
+This course introduces you to the tools used by the world’s best thinkers and will exemplify the activities and practice you can use to emulate them.
+With enough practice, you too will become the best thinker you can be.
+Your coursework will introduce you to the tools of mind that will help you reason through any of the problems and issues you face, whether in the classroom, in your personal life, or in your professional life.
+If you take these ideas seriously, and practice using them, you will be able to take command of the thinking that drives your quality of life.

 By the end of this course you should be able to:

-understand the universal intellectual standards and their importance in human reasoning.
+- understand universal intellectual standards and their importance in human reasoning;

-- articulate understanding of the problem of media bias and propaganda as a barrier to critical thought in human societies.
+- articulate understanding of the problem of media bias and propaganda as a barrier to critical thought in human societies; and,

-understand ethical reasoning, show understanding of the differences between ethics and other modes of thought, including religion, social ideologies, politics, and the law.
+- understand ethical reasoning and the differences between ethics and other modes of thought, including religion, social ideologies, politics, and the law.

 Linda Elder, PhD is an educational psychologist and a prominent authority on critical thinking.
 She is President of the Foundation for Critical Thinking, and Executive Director of the Center for Critical Thinking.
 Dr. Elder has taught psychology and critical thinking at the college level and has presented to more than 50,000 educators at all levels.
 She has co-authored four books, including, “Critical Thinking: Tools for Taking Charge of Your Learning and Your Life,” “Critical Thinking: Tools for Taking Charge of Your Professional and Personal Life,” and, “30 Days to Better Thinking and Better Living.”
 She has co-authored 24 Thinker’s Guides on critical thinking.